What Is Tubal Ligation Reversal?

-During the procedure, the surgeon places a small lighted scope, called a laparoscope, through the belly button and into the pelvis area.
-This allows the surgeon to look at the fallopian tubes and determine if reversal surgery is possible.
+Your surgeon places a small lighted scope, called a laparoscope, through your belly button and into the pelvis area.
+This lets him look at your fallopian tubes and decide if reversal surgery is possible.

-If the tubal ligation can be reversed, the surgeon then makes a small surgical cut, called a "bikini cut," near the pubic hair line.
-Microscopic instruments attached to the end of the laparoscope allow the surgeon to remove any clips or rings used to block your tubes, and reconnect the ends of the tubes to the uterus, using very small stitches.
+If he decides it's OK to do the reversal, your doctor then makes a small surgical cut, called a "bikini cut," near your pubic hair line.
+Microscopic instruments attached to the end of the laparoscope let him remove any clips or rings that were used to block your tubes, and reconnect the ends of the tubes to the uterus, using very small stitches.

-The surgery usually takes about two to three hours.
+The surgery usually takes about 2 to 3 hours.

 Recovery After a Tubal Reversal

-Recovery time depends on the surgical method used to perform the tubal reversal.
-Tubal reversal is major abdominal surgery that is more difficult and takes longer to perform than the original tube-tying operation.
+Recovery time depends on the surgical method your doctor used.
+Tubal reversal is major abdominal surgery that is more difficult and takes longer to do than your original tube-tying operation.

-Some women may need to stay in the hospital for one to three days.
-Today, however, tubal reversal surgery is most often done using microsurgical techniques.
+Some women may need to stay in the hospital for 1 to 3 days.
+But today, tubal reversal surgery is most often done using "microsurgical" techniques.
 An overnight hospital stay may not be needed.
-Women who have the microsurgical method usually go home the same day, typically within two to four hours after the surgery is complete.
+Women who have the microsurgical method usually go home the same day, typically within 2to 4 hours after the surgery is complete.

-The doctor will prescribe painkillers to help you manage any discomfort.
-Most women resume normal activities within two weeks.
+Your doctor will prescribe painkillers to help you manage any discomfort.
+Most women go back to their normal activities within 2 weeks.

 Pregnancy Success Rates After Reversal

-If the remaining fallopian tubes are healthy, and you and your partner do not have any other infertility issues, you have a good chance of becoming pregnant after tubal reversal.
+If your remaining fallopian tubes are healthy, and you and your partner don't have any other infertility issues, you have a good chance of getting pregnant after tubal reversal.